Lon Non

 Lon Non (លន់ ណុន; 18 April 1930 - 17 April 1975) was a Cambodian military officer and politician who rose to prominence during the Cambodian Civil War (1967–1975) and the Khmer Republic (1970–1975).

 Non was the younger brother of Prime Minister (and later President) Lon Nol.
 As a result, he was often referred to as "Little Brother" (Petit frère) in political circles, in which he was regarded as a somewhat Machiavellian figure who was determined to protect his brother's monopoly on power.
 Non was executed by Angkar and members of the Khmer Rouge after the Communist seizure of Phnom Penh in April 1975.

 Early life

 Non was born in the early 20's, the son of Lon Hin, a Cambodian district administrator from Prey Veng.
 He attended Collège Norodom Sihanouk in Kampong Cham; his best friend there was a youth called Saloth Sar, who would later become better known as Pol Pot.
 He was first trained as an officer in the Royal Gendarmerie of Cambodia.
-Later, sponsored by his successful younger brother, Lon Nol, he completed his education in France, where he studied criminology.
+Later, sponsored by his successful older brother, Lon Nol, he completed his education in France, where he studied criminology.